 The maternal serum screening (MSS) test is a blood test available to pregnant women to help determine the risk of Down syndrome (trisomy 21), Edward syndrome (trisomy 18) or neural tube defects in their unborn child.
-Serum is the watery part of the blood.

-MSS tests for various disorders
+Maternal Serum Screening tests for various disorders

 MSS can identify pregnancies that are at increased risk of: